-From South America, most of these (except Nicotiana glauca) are grown as annuals, but they may live over in mild-winter areas.
+Tender perennials from South America.
+All are grown as annuals, but they may live over in mild-winter areas.
 These are upright-growing plants with large, soft, oval leaves; both foliage and stems are slightly sticky.
 Flowers—very fragrant, in some species—are tubular, typically flaring at the mouth into five pointed lobes; they appear near tops of branching stems in summer.
 They usually open at night or on cloudy days, though some kinds open during the day.
 Some nicotianas reseed readily.Nicotiana langsdorfii

-To 5 ft. tall, 1 1/2 ft. wide.
+Grows to 5 ft. tall and 1 1/2 ft. wide.
 Branching stems are hung with drooping sprays of bell-shaped bright green flowers.
-Unusual blossom color blends well with blues, yellows in flower border.
+Unusual blossom color blends well with blues and yellows in a flower border.
 No noticeable scent.

 A cabbage relative of unusual appearance.
 Mature plant has a crown of fairly large leaves, and its tal...